STEM-Enable/bookdownOrClavertondown/docs/index.md

 * Needed for:
   * Parts and appendices
   * Finer control of figures
-  * Automatic numbering and cross-referencing of figures, tables with captions
+  * Automatic numbering and cross-referencing of figures and tables with captions
   * Cross referencing of pieces of text
   * Equation numbering and referencing
   * Theorem and proof environments with numbering and referencing